How to configure Syncfusion® Blazor components in bUnit testing

 -

-.
-The test cases will run and report the output.
+Run Tests.
+The test cases run and report the results.

 Configure bUnit with NUnit Test Project